LyesSaadSaoud/Wind_forecast/README.md

 FIGURE 1.
 The proposed architecture.
 A quaternion representation of stationary wavelet subbands is used to train a quaternion-valued neural network.
 The predicted wind speed is computed by using the inverse stationary wavelet transform

+Please cite it as: L. S. Saoud, H. Al-Marzouqi and M. Deriche, "Wind Speed Forecasting Using the Stationary Wavelet Transform and Quaternion Adaptive-Gradient Methods," in IEEE Access, vol. 9, pp. 127356-127367, 2021, doi: 10.1109/ACCESS.2021.3111667.